What Are Sea Lice? Florida Health Department Issues Warning To Beachgoers

 — WPLG Local 10 News (@WPLGLocal10) June 27, 2018

-If you’re dealing with a child that’s been affected, The Florida Department of Health suggests that you apply calamine lotion as this can act as a visual placebo and induce a calming effect on the patient.
+If you’re dealing with a child that’s been affected, the Florida Department of Health suggests that you apply calamine lotion as this can act as a visual placebo and induce a calming effect on the patient.
 Also, using both diphenhydramine and calamine (Caladryl) lotion can be toxic particularly in children, so it’s better to not mix the two.

 Lifeguards put up purple flags to indicate the presence of sea lice in the water.
-To avoid stings the department of health advises that beachgoers refrain from wearing t-shirts when they’re in the water as the larvae can get trapped in the fabric.
+To avoid stings the department of health advises that beachgoers refrain from wearing T-shirts when they’re in the water as the larvae can get trapped in the fabric.
 Female bathers are also better off wearing a bikini than a one-piece swimsuit as it means less fabric for the sea lice to get tangled in.
 Sunscreen and suntan lotion has also been shown to act as a shield against these harmful critters.

 Bathing suits should also be washed with detergent after they’re used and heat-dried.
 But sea lice have been known to sting even after they’ve been in a dryer.
 So, if you know that your suit has come into contact with these organisms, it’s a good idea to just throw it out.